yuanhang0/yuanhang0.github.io/_posts/2024-05-30-completing-the-seq.md

 ## Problem 1: The Red Ball Game

-Peter and Paula are playing a game with \(k\) black balls and 1 red ball.
+Peter and Paula are playing a game with $k$ black balls and 1 red ball.
 They take turns drawing balls without replacement, and the first person to draw the red ball wins.
 Peter gallantly offers Paula the choice of who goes first.
 How should Paula decide?

 ## Problem 2: The Card Drawing Game